techmyth/techmyth.github.io/content/posts/ntap-flexcache.en.md

 root@CLIENT-EDGE-02V:/mnt/share_edge#
 ```

 Further on, the following table shows the elapsed time transfer of each test performed.
 As you can see the CLIENT-HQ-01V located at the Gurabo site has direct access to the shared folder at the origin volume helping to achieve a lower transfer time of `2m7.513s`.
-The CLIENT-EDGE-01V is connected to the Ponce site using the shared folder from the flexcache volume where you can see that since the content was not initially in the cache the transfer time was higher `4m2.391s`.
-This behavior is due to the need to load the entire contents of `Very_Big_File.iso` from the source volume over the InterCluster LIF connection.
-Finally the CLIENT-EDGE-02V had a transfer time similar to CLIENT-HQ-01V (2m16.169s) since the content of the `Very_Big_File.iso` file is already in the cache of the flexcache volume.
+The CLIENT-EDGE-01V is connected to the Ponce site using the shared folder from the `flexcache` volume where you can see that since the content was not initially in the cache the transfer time was higher `4m2.391s`.
+This behavior is due to the need to load the entire contents of `Very_Big_File.iso` from the source volume over the `InterCluster` LIF connection.
+Finally, the CLIENT-EDGE-02V had a transfer time similar to CLIENT-HQ-01V (2m16.169s) since the content of the `Very_Big_File.iso` file is already in the cache of the `flexcache` volume.

 | Client Name  |     Elapsed Time    |  Share  |  Description |
 |:----------------------:|:--------------------:|:--------------------:|:--------------------:|